Rayman Legends: Sales

-Although Legends outsold Origins in its first week from international sales with the Wii U version selling the most copies, the game failed to meet sales expectations.
-As of November 2013, the game's sales were approaching one million units, according to Ubisoft.
-In early November 2014, Ubisoft reported that Rayman Legends was still selling well and contributing to the company's earnings.
+Within its first week of international sales, Legends outsold Origins, with the Wii U version selling the most copies.
+However, a month later, Ubisoft reported that the launch failed to meet their financial expectations.
+One million units were sold by November 2013, and Ubisoft reported in early November 2014 that Rayman Legends was still selling well and contributing to the company's earnings.
 As of February 4, 2019, Rayman Legends has sold 4.48 million copies across all platforms, including the PS Vita and Nintendo Switch.